jawslouis/GenshinStudio/README.md

    - This will take around 3 min

 2. Load the BLKs (Teapot -> Load BLKs)
-   - Even when the progress bar is full, the asset structure still needs to be made
-   - Wait for the status at the bottom of the screen to read `Finished loading <x> files with <y> exportable assets`
+   - A sequence of actions will take place.
+Wait for the status at the bottom of the screen to read `Finished loading <x> files with <y> exportable assets`

 3. Extract the files (Teapot -> Export files)
    - Be patient.
 This takes another 5 min.